skystars8/RustWASM/localvault/README.md

 # LocalVault

 LocalVault is a local-first, single-page file encryption app.
-Files are read in 4 MiB chunks, encrypted in a Web Worker by a Rust WebAssembly module, and never sent to a server.
+In other words, the entire app is in localvault.html.
+Files are read in
+4 MiB chunks, encrypted in a Web Worker by a Rust WebAssembly module, and never sent to a server.
 The project has no JavaScript package manager, runtime framework, cookies, analytics, remote fonts, or network API.